billwear/maas-rad/originals/commissioning-logs-deb-2-8-ui-2499.md

 This script is the main MAAS tool, gathering information on machine resources, such as storage, network devices, CPU, RAM, etc. We currently pull this data using lxd: We use a Go binary built from lxd source that just contains the minimum source to gather the resource information we need.

-Output from a successful run is fairly robust, and looks something like this:
+Output from a successful run is fairly robust, and looks something like the foldout below:

+<details><summary>Typical script output</summary>

 ````
 --2020-03-23 22:02:15--  http://192.168.122.2:5248/machine-resources/amd64